hilaryzen/MKS22X-MarioKart/README.md

 5/30

+Kayla: I started to get working on the obstacles.
+In order to make displaying objects in the right places easier, I created a roadPixels() method that as its name suggests, saves the x and y coordinates for all the pixels on the road.
+To start the obstacles, I chose to start with rocks.
+I wrote rockCoor, displayObstacles and moveBackObs in order to get the rocks to display correctly in the right location regardless of the translations and rotations.

 Hilary: I started working on implementing the Player class and expanding the Computer class by writing a draw method for it.